 How Large of an Impact Will the Coronavirus Have on the Car Industry?

-“Online shopping and digital retailing will play a critical role in mitigating the drop in vehicle sales,” Lyman added.
+“Online shopping and digital retailing will play a critical role in mitigating the drop in vehicle sales,” says Eric Lyman, senior vice president at ALG.
 “Automakers are already rolling out innovative incentive products to stimulate consumer demand but the industry must iterate on existing sales practices and become more accommodating to shoppers in a ‘stay at home’ environment.”